pyeventsourcing/eventsourcing/README.md

 in other bounded contexts.
 The well factored monolith amounts to having all boxes running in one container, with notifications being made synchronously in process.
 Microservices arise simply from moving a box to a new container, with notifications then propagated across the process boundaries.
-As Eric Evans has suggested, harder social boundaries is perhaps a necessary condition to ensure a domain driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years
+As Eric Evans has suggested, harder social boundaries are perhaps a necessary condition to ensure a domain driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years